kevinsogo/compgen/docs/src/CONTEST.md

 Interactive problem support to come soon.
 (For now, you can still do it, but you'll have to manually set up the run and compare commands yourself, so KompGen saves you 80% of the work.)

 It may happen that DOMjudge doesn't accept some problem because of large test data.
-In this case, please follow the ["Fine tuning server settings"](https://www.domjudge.org/docs/admin-manual.pdf) section of the [DOMjudge admin manual](https://www.domjudge.org/docs/admin-manual.pdf) to change MySQL settings. `max_allowed_packet` is the most relevant, although you may want to adjust the others as well just to be sure.
+In this case, please follow these instructions I found in an old document called the "DOMjudge admin manual" (which I somehow cannot find anymore in the DOMjudge site) to change MySQL settings.
+The most relevant setting is `max_allowed_packet`, although you may want to set/update the others as well just to be sure.

+> For Apache, there are countless documents on how to maximise performance.
+Of particular importance is to ensure that the MaxClients setting is high enough to receive the number of parallel requests you expect, but not higher than your amount of RAM allows.
+>
+> As for PHP, the use of an opcode cache like the Alternative PHP Cache (Debian package: `php-apc`) is beneficial for performance.
+For uploading large testcases, see the section about memory limits.
+>
+> It may be desirable or even necessary to fine tune some MySQL default settings:
+>
+> - `max_connections`: The default 100 is too low, because of the connection caching by Apache threads.
+1000 is more appropriate.
+> - `max_allowed_packet`: The default of 16MB might be too low when using large testcases.
+This should be changed both in the MySQL server and client configuration and be set to about twice the maximum testcase size.
+> - Root password: MySQL does not have a password for the root user by default.
+It's very desirable to set one.
+> - When maximising performance is required, you can consider to use the *Memory* table storage engine for the `scorecache_public` and `scorecache_jury` tables.
+They will be lost in case of a full crash, but can be recalculated from the jury interface.